kelibst/kelibst/README.md

 - I’m currently working on React and Redux Applications;
 - I’m currently learning React Native and Flutter;
 - Ask me about anything, I am happy to help;
-- ⚡️ Fun-Fact: I Love the Linux OS and I look to start contributing to it's open source project soon;
+- ⚡️ Fun-Fact: I Love the Linux OS and I look forward to start contributing to it's open source project soon;
 - 📫 How to reach me: kbooster17@gmail.com;

 **Languages and Tools:**